-If you’re approved, the online calculator displays a chart with individualized options, including the fixed monthly payment due on different loan length ranges and the interest rates for each.
+If you’re approved, the online calculator displays a chart with individualized options, including the fixed monthly payment for different loan lengths and the interest rates for each.

 After you choose a repayment option, you’ll be shown the details, including the total amount of the loan, what Avant is subtracting as an origination fee and how much will be deposited into your account.

 The last steps are to electronically sign for your loan and provide your bank information for the deposit.
 You can opt for automatic monthly debits or remotely created checks.

 Before finalizing your loan, Avant will do a hard credit check, which can lower your credit score.

 If you’re unable to qualify, or if you only qualify for one of Avant’s highest-rate loans, which is almost 36 percent, consider requesting the reason for decline.
 Avant will follow up with an email.
 The explanation could be as simple as a processing error.
 Or there may be a negative mark on your credit report that you need to investigate.

 How Bankrate Rates Avant